 Netflix Inc.'s plan to resurrect the cult television comedy "Arrested Development" highlights the way the DVD and video-streaming service is increasingly mirroring the programming mix on cable-TV channels, with a blend of reruns and original shows.

-Netflix said late Friday that it struck a deal with studio Twentieth Century Fox Television and production company Imagine Television to be the sole U.S. outlet for the revived series, which is slated to return in 2013.
+Netflix said late Friday that it struck a deal with studio Twentieth Century Fox Television and production company Imagine Television to be the sole U.S. outlet for the revived series, which is slated to return in 2013."Arrested Development," about the dysfunctional Bluth family, attracted rave reviews and a fervent fan base, but not one big enough to save it from cancellation in 2006, after three seasons.

 The accord envisions bringing the show back for roughly 10 episodes, said a person familiar with the matter, though the cast and exact length of the run have yet to be worked out.
 Deals to bring back cast members haven't been completed, and the run could be longer or shorter than 10 episodes, this person said.